Sagebati/OxyMcts/README.md

  - use another library for managing the tree.
  - provide a parallel mcts implementation.
  - provide a mcts implementation using hashtables.
+ - Use trait for abstract from the node and tree.

 # Experiment
 With C = 1.41421, 10000 rollouts,